AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 2. Buy at least the minimum amount of insurance required in California.

-3. Have your insurance company file an SR-22, a form that proves you have at least the minimum, with the state’s DMV.
+3. Have your insurance company file an SR-22, a form proving you have at least the minimum, with the state’s DMV.

 6. Show proof that you enrolled and completed a DUI treatment program via a DL-101 certificate of completion.